 maps and GPS | Rees-Dart Track, Mt Aspiring National Park

 No real need to have a paper map version on this track.
-The one offered by DOC in the brochure is probably sufficient.
-The track is very well marked and the topo maps on your phone are sufficient detail.
+The track is very well marked and the NZ Topo50 app on your phone is sufficient detail.

 If you are venturing off the track you may prefer a paper version.

-The Newtopo version shows the track on semi-waterproof paper.
+The Newtopo Rees Dart map shows the track on waterproof paper.
+Cost: $24.